Tuesday, June 30, 2020

 13 For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another.
 14 For the whole law is fulfilled in one word: “You shall love your neighbor as yourself.”
 15 But if you bite and devour one another, watch out that you are not consumed by one another.

-Once we are in Christ we are free from trying to earn God's approval because we already have it fully in Christ.
+Once we are in Christ we are free from trying to earn God's approval because we already fully have it in and through Christ.
 Once we have it, the love of God becomes the driving force behind true obedience, not our impotent attempts to be lovable and therefore acceptable through right conduct.

-Obedience matters but not superficial obedience that gives the appearance of righteousness but true submission and allegiance that springs forth from the heart out of love for God i.e. a heart already captured by his love.
+Obedience matters but not superficial obedience that gives the appearance of righteousness but true submission and allegiance that springs forth from the heart out of love for God i.e. a heart already captured by his love and submitted to God.

-True faithfulness and obedience are evidence (fruit) of knowing you are loved i.e. accepted and approved by God in and through Christ.
+True faithfulness and obedience are evidence (fruit) of knowing you are perfectly loved i.e. accepted and approved by God in and through Christ.
 To know this is to be freed in Christ, which is also to operate in the Spirit.
-We are free because we are moved to action from within and not pressured from without.
+We are free because we are moved to action from within - by love i.e. the Spirit - and not pressured from without to gain approval.

 In Christ, we have God's perfect acceptance and approval, i.e. His love.
 We are freed from trying to earn these by our efforts.